 Meet the incomparable Jack Crabbe.
 Raised by both white men and a Cheyenne chief, Jack’s a veteran of Little Bighorn and a familiar of Buffalo Bill, Wyatt Earp and General Custer – and he tells one hell of a tall tale.
 Berger’s novel (adapted for the screen by Arthur Penn in 1970) is a work of satirical genius.

 6. Charles Portis’s True Grit

-Originally published as a serial in The Saturday Evening Post True Grit is a compelling story of revenge with a wilful fourteen year old girl, Mattie Ross as the protagonist.
-With a colorful and subtly comic characters such as Rooster Cogburn and Texas Ranger True Grit is a vivid, swiftly moving, and engaging western well worth the afternoon it takes to read this slim novel.
+Originally published as a serial in The Saturday Evening Post, True Grit is a compelling story of revenge with a wilful fourteen year old girl, Mattie Ross, as the main protagonist.
+Hooking up with the colourful and subtly comic U.S. Marshal, Rooster Cogburn, Mattie heads into Indian Territory to seek retribution.
+True Grit is a vivid, swiftly moving, and engaging Western well worth the afternoon it takes to read this slim novel.

 7. Larry McMurtry’s Lonesome Dove (1985)

 A love-story, an epic, a horse-rustling adventure; McMurtry’s Pulitzer Prize-winning Lonesome Dove follows a crew of cattle-herding Rangers all the way from Texas to Montana.
 Talk about your settlers and Indians, your whores and outlaws; this book – and its horde of sequels and adaptations – is about as Western as they come.